 As with the GRE, the GPA is interpreted in context.
 We are looking for demonstrated excellence in courses, particularly those related to the proposed field of study.

 How many applications do the programs receive?
 How many applicants are accepted?

-> The number of applications received and offers made varies from year to year.
-On average between 5 and 10 offers will be made, per program.
+The number of applications received and offers made varies from year to year; however, typically between five and ten offers will be made per program.

-> We do not require a specific type of undergraduate degree, and indeed we encourage applications from students with a variety of academic backgrounds.
+We do not require a specific type of undergraduate degree, and indeed we encourage applications from students with a variety of academic backgrounds.

 Should I apply to the PhD or ScM program?

 Students interested in pursuing a career in research should apply to the PhD program.
 Refer to program descriptions for further information.